How to get a student internship

 Be confident and friendly

-Keep a daily note of what you do
+Keep a daily note of what you do as an intern

-Ask for a contract
+Ask for an internship contract

-Contracts like this will come in handy when you start writing job applications or updating your CV, and will also help you fight your corner for payment if the company offers you less than the National Minimum Wage.
+On a basic level, this kind of contract will help you understand what the company's expectations are.
+But it will also help you fight your corner for payment if the company offers you less than the National Minimum Wage.

-Once you do make it into the office, asking productive questions and showing you have a bit of knowledge about the company will impress those around you.
+Once you make it into the office, asking productive questions and showing you have a bit of knowledge about the company will impress those around you.

 Ask for feedback

-As with any learning situation, how will you ever build and improve on your abilities without constant, constructive feedback?
+As with any learning situation, how will you ever build and improve on your abilities without constructive feedback?

-Take the role seriously
+Take the internship seriously

 Just because this isn't quite your big-shot graduate job, that doesn't mean you shouldn't be giving it everything you've got and more.

-Our three golden rules are: never show up late, be respectful of everyone around you, and give every day your best shot!
+Our three golden rules are: never show up late, be respectful of everyone around you, and give every day your best shot.